Fully referenced facts about Covid-19, provided by experts in the field, to help our readers make a realistic risk assessment. (Regular updates below)

 - NSA whistleblower Edward Snowden warned that the “corona crisis” may be used for the permanent expansion of global surveillance.
 In several parts of the world, the population is being monitored by drones and facing serious police overreach during lockdowns.

 - A 2019 WHO study on measures against pandemic influenza found that from a medical perspective, “contact tracing” is “not recommended in any circumstances”.
 Nevertheless, contact tracing apps have already become partially mandatory in several countries.
-In some countries, such “contact tracing” is carried out directly by the secret service.

 - On the treatment of Covid-19

 - Studies on Covid-19 lethality

 - Covid lethality: Most Western countries report a covid lethality (IFR) of about 0.3% in the general population (excluding nursing homes).
 The IFR may be even lower as antibody tests appear to miss about half of all infections.
 The IFR is higher if there was a local collapse of health care or elderly care.
 Countries with a younger population report lower IFRs: India reports about 0.1%, African countries report about 0.01%.
 Read more.